List of Suits characters: Rachel Zane

 When Mike gets arrested, Anita Gibbs tries to get Rachel to testify against Mike and Harvey by using her contacts with Rachel's professor, threatening her entire career.
-When Mike decides to settle with Anita Gibbs, he decides to marry Rachel; however, changing his decision at the last moment out of guilt leaving her in her wedding dress.
-In season six, Rachel's abilities as a lawyer are put to test when she handles an innocence project and against all odds saves Leonard Bailey from getting executed for a crime that he didn't commit.
-Later she is given assurance by Louis that she will be admitted as a Second year associate after her graduation.
-However, her career is once again threatened when in midst of a plan to get Harvey's help, an ethics board member refuses her the opportunity to pass the bar although Harvey later saves her.
+When Mike decides to settle with Anita Gibbs, he decides to marry Rachel; however, he changes his decision at the last moment out of guilt, leaving her in her wedding dress.
+In season six, Rachel's abilities as a lawyer are put to test when she handles an innocence project and, against all odds, saves Leonard Bailey from getting executed for a crime that he did not commit.
+Later, she is given assurance by Louis that she will be admitted as a second year associate after her graduation.
+However, her career is once again threatened when, in midst of a plan to get Harvey's help, an ethics board member refuses her the opportunity to pass the bar, although Harvey later saves her.
 She also constantly supports Louis through his tempestuous relationship with Tara and is the only one holding him through his trauma when it ends.

-Throughout season 5 and 6, Rachel goes through a tough time with Mike going to jail and puts in all her efforts to help him.
-In season 7, they decide to get married and move to Seattle to run a legal clinic together.
-They get married in the last episode of the season.
+Throughout season 5 and 6, Rachel goes through a difficult time due to Mike being in jail and puts all her effort into helping him.
+In season 7, the pair decide to get married and move to Seattle to run a legal clinic together.
+Their wedding takes place during the season’s finale.